0xDBFB7/scientific_standards/README.md

 It's somewhat overlapping with the aims of http://www.scholarpedia.org .

-(scholarpedia is a fantastic project with great people behind it, I'm a little concerned about the long-term effects of having a for-profit enterprise run this sort of thing, but it seems okay here)

 Where is this consensus?
-It is scattered about.
+It exists only in the minds of experts, and you never know which ones; it is scattered about a century of literature.
 Maybe this is just a necessary part of science, and no alternative is feasible.

 Immutable; they cannot reflect the real-time consensus.